Battle of Asiago: Battle

+Map of the Battle of Asiago.

 On 15 May 1916, 2,000 Austro-Hungarian artillery guns opened a heavy barrage against the Italian lines, setting Trentino afire.
 The Austro-Hungarian infantry attacked along a 50 km front.
-The Italian wings stood their ground, but the center yielded, and the Austro-Hungarians broke through, threatening to reach the beginning of the Venetian plain.
+The Italian wings stood their ground, but the centre yielded, and the Austro-Hungarians broke through, threatening to reach the beginning of the Venetian plain.
 The offensive overwhelmed the undermanned and disorganized First Army, and with Vicenza about 30 km away, all the Italian forces on the Isonzo would face outflanking.

 Cadorna hastily sent reinforcements to the First Army, and deployed the newly formed Fifth Army under Pietro Frugoni to engage the enemy in case they succeeded in entering the plain.
 The situation was critical, but the commitment of reserves and the replacement of several Italian commanders who were judged unfit gradually improved the situation.

 On 20 May, Austro-Hungarian troops advanced onto the Asiago plateau, and by 28 May Asiago had fallen.
 The Austrians, however, were exhausted, low on munitions, and had weak supply lines, and by the end of May had failed to break out into the lowlands.

 The new Italian defensive line on Mounts Pasubio, Novegno, Zugna, Buole Pass and Astico Valley held and repelled repeated Austro-Hungarian attacks; on 2 June, Italian troops started their counteroffensive, slowly regaining ground.

 Furthermore, on 4 June, the Russians unexpectedly took the initiative in Galicia, where they managed to enter Austrian soil.
 Although they were effectively countered by German and Austro-Hungarian troops, Hötzendorf was forced quickly to withdraw half of his divisions from Trentino.
 With that, the Strafexpedition could no longer be sustained and the Austro-Hungarians retired from many of their positions.
 Italian troops in the region were increased to 400,000 to counter the Austro-Hungarian positions.

 Although the Strafexpedition had been checked, it had political consequences in Italy: the Salandra Cabinet fell, and Paolo Boselli became the new prime minister.